-LU Strategy 9.1: Support a cohesive approach to providing retail sales and service nodes within the city, thereby avoiding strip commercial patterns along arterial routes; these nodes should be developed on a scale that is compatible with residential development and pedestrian access.

-- LU Strategy 9.2: Define the boundaries of retail areas to avoid "retail creep" beyond designated retail areas. - LU Strategy 9.3: Sponsor corridor plans to identify specific needs, identify design strategies, and prioritize infrastructure and facilities investments.
-Specifically, a corridor plan is needed for South Main Street from Old Milton Parkway south to the Roswell city boundary in order to define a clear vision for future development and craft appropriate individualized strategies for implementation. - LU Strategy 9.4: Establish and maintain attractive gateway features at major entranceways into the city, including guidelines for future development. - LU Strategy 9.5: Maintain the visual aesthetics of GA-400 by preserving and enhancing the tree buffer and prohibiting retail at the interchanges. - LU Strategy 9.6: Adopt a Main Street/GA-9 overlay zoning district that allows for a vertical mix including higher density residential, office, and commercial uses; that promotes compact, interconnected development; and that continues traditional "Main Street" development patterns.
+- LU Strategy 9.1: Support a cohesive approach to providing retail sales and service nodes within the city, thereby avoiding strip commercial patterns along arterial routes; these nodes should be developed on a scale that is compatible with residential development and pedestrian access. - LU Strategy 9.2: Define the boundaries of retail areas to avoid "retail creep" beyond designated retail areas. - LU Strategy 9.3: Establish and maintain attractive gateway features at major entranceways into the city, including guidelines for future development. - LU Strategy 9.4: Establish and maintain attractive gateway features at major entranceways into the city, including guidelines for future development. - LU Strategy 9.5: Maintain the visual aesthetics of GA-400 by preserving and enhancing the tree buffer and prohibiting retail at the interchanges.